cockroachdb/docs/src/current/v24.1/upgrade-cockroach-version.md

 ## Step 6.
 Finish the upgrade

 {{site.data.alerts.callout_info}}
-This step is relevant only when upgrading from {{ previous_version }}.x to {{ page.version.version }}.
+Finalization is required only when upgrading from {{ previous_version }}.x to {{ page.version.version }}.
 For upgrades within the {{ page.version.version }}.x series, skip this step.
 {{site.data.alerts.end}}

 If you disabled auto-finalization in [step 3](#step-3-decide-how-the-upgrade-will-be-finalized), monitor the stability and performance of your cluster for as long as you require to feel comfortable with the upgrade (generally at least a day).
 If during this time you decide to roll back the upgrade, repeat the rolling restart procedure with the previous binary.
+Otherwise, you must re-enable upgrade finalization to complete the upgrade to {{ page.major_version }}.
+Cockroach Labs recommends that you either finalize or roll back a major-version upgrade within a relative short period of time; running in a partially-upgraded state is not recommended.

+{{site.data.alerts.callout_danger}}
+A cluster that is not finalized on {{ previous_version }} cannot be upgraded to {{ page.major_version }} until the {{ previous_version }} upgrade is finalized.
+{{site.data.alerts.end}}

+When finalization begins, a series of migration jobs run to enable certain types of features and changes in the new major version that cannot be rolled back.
+These include changes to system schemas, indexes, and descriptors, and enabling certain types of improvements and new features.
+Until the upgrade is finalized, these features and functions will not be available and the command `SHOW CLUSTER SETTING version` will return `{{ previous_version }}`.

+{% capture previous_version_numeric %}{{ previous_version | strip_first: 'v'}}{% endcapture %}
+{% capture major_version_numeric %}{{ page.major_version | strip_first: 'v' }}{% endcapture %}

+You can monitor the process of the migration in the DB Console [Jobs page]({% link {{ page.version.version }}/ui-jobs-page.md %}).
+Migration jobs have names in the format `{{ major_version_numeric }}-{migration-id}`.
+If a migration job fails or stalls, Cockroach Labs can use the migration ID to help diagnose and troubleshoot the problem.
+Each major version has different migration jobs with different IDs.

+Finalization is complete when all migration jobs have completed.
+After migration is complete, the command `SHOW CLUSTER SETTING version` will return `{{ major_version_numeric }}.

+{{site.data.alerts.callout_info}}
+All [schema change]({% link {{ page.version.version }}/online-schema-changes.md %}) jobs must reach a terminal state before finalization can complete.
+Finalization can therefore take as long as the longest-running schema change.
+Otherwise, the amount of time required for finalization depends on the amount of data in the cluster, as it kicks off various internal maintenance and migration tasks.
+During this time, the cluster will experience a small amount of additional load.
+{{site.data.alerts.end}}

 Once you are satisfied with the new version: